 MMAP memory between kernel and userspace

-Let kernel allocate memory and let userspace map is sounds like an easy task, and sure it's.
+Allocate memory in kernel space and then let the userspace map it to their virtual address space sounds like an easy task, and sure it's.

 There are just a few things that is good to know about page mapping.

 The MMU (Memory Management Unit) contains page tables with entries for mapping between virtual and physical addresses.
-These pages is the smallest unit that the MMU deals with.
-The size of a page is given by the PAGE_SIZE macro in asm/page.h ans is typically 4k for most architectures.
+These pages is the smallest units that the MMU deals with.
+The size of a page is given by the PAGE_SIZE macro in asm/page.h and is typically 4k for most (32 bit) architectures.

 There is a few more useful macros in asm/page.h: